-The Company entered into an administration agreement (the "Administration Agreement") with the Advisor to provide administrative services to the Company.
+The Company entered into an Administration Agreement with the Advisor to provide administrative services to the Company.
 For providing these services, facilities and personnel, the Company will reimburse the Advisor for the Company's allocable portion of overhead and other expenses incurred by the Advisor in performing its obligations under the Administration Agreement, including rent, the fees and expenses associated with performing compliance functions and the Company's allocable portion of the costs of compensation and related expenses of the Company's chief compliance officer and chief financial officer and their respective staffs.
-For the years ended December 31, 2013, 2012 and 2011, \$1.2 million and \$1.2 million were charged to operations under this agreement, respectively.
+For the years ended December 31, 2012 and 2011, and for the period from October 29, 2010 to December 31, 2010, \$1.1 million, \$1.2 million and \$0.1 million were charged to operations under this agreement, respectively.